 Bereavement leave shall be defined as "the necessary absence from duty by an employee because of a death or terminal illness in his/her immediate family."
-Staff employees shall be entitled to) forty (40) hours of Bereavement Leave per event while Line Employees shall be entitled to ninety (90) hours of Bereavement Leave per event (terminal illness followed by death is considered one event).
+Staff employees shall be entitled to). forty (40) hours of Bereavement Leave per event while Line Employees shall be entitled to ninety (90) hours of Bereavement Leave per event (terminal illness followed by death is considered one event).
 Leave hours need not be used consecutively, but should occur in proximate time to the occurrence but no more than 90 days from the date of the death of the family member.
-Exceptions to the 90-day requirement may be made at the sole discretion of the Fire Chief.
-Bereavement leave shall be administered in accordance with the provisions of the Employee's father, stepfather, mother, stepmother, brother, sister, wife, husband, registered domestic partner's mother, father, brother, sister, child or grandparent.
+Exceptions to the 90 day requirement may be made at the sole discretion of the Fire Chief.
+Bereavement leave shall be administered in accordance with the provisions of the Employee's father, stepfather, mother, stepmother, brother, sister, wife, husband, registered domestic partner, child, stepchild, or grandparent, and the employee's spouse/domestic partner's mother, father, brother, sister, child or grandparent.
 An employee requesting bereavement leave shall notify his/her supervisor as soon as possible of the need to take leave.